 Step 1: The first step is to calculate the contract payment by outflows as in Figure 3.
-This requires knowing how much of each asset is liquidated to meet a given proportion of redemptions/withdrawals and at what cost.
+This requires knowing how much of each asset is liquidated to meet a given proportion of redemptions and at what cost.

 Let $\hat{\lambda}i$ be the amount of outflows at bank (fund) i as a percentage of total assets. $\hat{\lambda}i$ is the empirical counterpart to the number of investors that withdraw in the model, $\lambda_k$ .
-We also extend the two-asset world of the model to allow for a complete portfolio distribution.
-Let vector $Y{it}$ be bank (fund) i's asset portfolio distribution at time t with $Y{ijt}$ denoting the portfolio weight on asset $j \in J$ .
+We also extend the two-asset world of the model to allow for a complete portfolio of assets.
+Let vector $Y{it}$ be bank (fund) i's asset portfolio composition at time t with $Y{ijt}$ denoting the value weight of asset $j \in J$ .
 The asset index, j, is ranked in increasing order with the haircut of the asset $h{jt}$ , i.e., $h{jt} \leq h{j't}$ for any $j \leq j'$ .
 In other words, more liquid assets have smaller indexes.
-The ranking of liquidation haircuts and the distribution of assets determine which assets are to be liquidated for a given outflow as banks (funds) meet redemption requests by selling more liquid assets first.
+The ranking of liquidation haircuts and the composition of assets determine which assets are liquidated for a given outflow as banks (funds) meet redemption requests by selling more liquid assets first.
 To illustrate, recall the above example where a bank (fund) holding 10% of cash can meet outflows of up to 10% without losses.
-As outflows increase, banks (funds) use increasingly more illiquid asset categories to meet their redemption requests until even the most illiquid assets are liquidated when outflows (hypothetically) reach 100%.
+As outflows increase, banks (funds) use increasingly more illiquid assets to meet their redemption requests until even the most illiquid assets are liquidated.

-While the contract payment of fund shares follows that of fund assets due to flexible NAVs, bank deposits do not lose value until there are not enough funds left to pay the face value.
-To focus on the difference in contract forms, we consider liquidity provision by uninsured deposits throughout our calculations, for which the contract payment will fall below the face value if proceeds from asset liquidations are insufficient.
-Nevertheless, the LPI framework is able to accommodate the presence of insured deposits and their effect on uninsured deposits (see Appendix C for details).
-Denoting by $1 - H_t(\hat{\lambda}i, Y{it})$ the contract payment for investors withdrawing (redeeming) a dollar of deposits (fund shares) when outflows are $\hat{\lambda}i$ under bank (fund) asset distribution $Y{it}$ , we have for bank i:
+While the contract payment of fund shares follows that of fund assets due to flexible NAVs, bank deposits do not lose value until there is not enough left to pay the face value.
+We consider liquidity provision by uninsured deposits throughout our calculations, for which the contract payment will fall below the face value if the proceeds from asset liquidations are insufficient.
+Nevertheless, the LPI framework can accommodate the presence of insured deposits and their effect on uninsured deposits (see Appendix B for details).
+Denoting by $1 - H_t(\hat{\lambda}i, Y{it})$ the contract payment for investors withdrawing (redeeming) a dollar of deposits (fund shares) when outflows are $\hat{\lambda}i$ under bank (fund) asset composition $Y{it}$ , we have for bank i: